© Crown copyright 2019

 5.1 Calculating monthly rent if a claimant’s rent is paid weekly

 Universal Credit will be paid monthly.
-If rent is paid weekly, the monthly rate will be worked out by multiplying the weekly rent by 52, then dividing by 12.
+If rent is paid weekly, a monthly amount will be calculated by multiplying the weekly rent by 52, then dividing by 12.

 5.2 Other rent payment frequencies

 Other payment frequencies will be calculated as follows: